Student Academic Appeal Process

 - Routing of Academic Appeals

-Excluded from these procedures is any allegation involving discrimination or harassment in violation of the University of Georgia’s Non-Discrimination and Anti-Harassment Policy and Sexual Orientation Policy.
+IMPORTANT: Excluded from these procedures is any allegation involving discrimination or harassment in violation of the University of Georgia’s Non-Discrimination and Anti-Harassment Policy and Sexual Orientation Policy.
 Those matters shall be referred to the appropriate office as required by the applicable policy.